chriskilding/jackson-dataformat-ron/README.md

 This is a project to find out whether it is feasible for RON to be a backend for Jackson, or whether Jackon is too JSON-specific for that to work.

+## Limitations

+The following limitations are in place due to the prototype nature of this code:

+- The `RONGenerator` uses direct calls to its delegate `Writer`.
+It does not use copy buffers.

 ## Design notes

 ### Generator